JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

-QA, managers, or other team members who do not author changes and do not occupy committer slots.
+QA, managers, or other team members who only access the TeamCity interface via UI and do not author changes in the code.
+These users do not occupy committer slots.
 They can view build results, modify build configurations, and perform other actions in the TeamCity UI with no licensing limits.

 </td>